 Fake coupons have plagued the shopping industry for some time now.
 To counter this problem, brands put in especial effort to print correct and visible barcodes on their coupons.
 If you see a lack of instructions or brand identity on a coupon, it should immediately raise red flags.

 When it comes to digital coupons, look for them in reputable sources rather than sketchy social media forums.
-Remember, the onus is on you to maintain your integrity and avoid the use of fraudulent coupons.
+Remember, maintain your integrity and avoid the use of fraudulent coupons.

 It happens to the best of us.
 One can be lured into trading healthy cereal brands for unhealthy items just because the latter is available for discount.
 Before you know it, process foods devoid of any nutritional takes the center stage at your dinner table.